-The purpose of this Request for Qualifications (RFQ) is to solicit Statements of Qualifications (SOQ) from Contractors interested in providing Construction Manager/General Contractor (CM/GC) pre-construction services for the construction of new roadway on the north and southsides of I-73, two bridges and a culvert extension in Guilford County, herein after referred to as the "Project".
+The purpose of this Request for Qualifications (RFQ) is to solicit Statements of Qualifications (SOQ) from Contractors interested in providing Construction Manager / General Contractor (CM/GC) pre-construction services for the construction of roadway along NC 5, US 15 / 501, and US 1 in Moore County, herein after referred to as the "Project".

 Qualified, responsive CM/GC proposers will be ranked based on demonstrated competency and qualifications without consideration of the requirement to submit a CM/GC fixed-markup percentage.
 The CM/GC fixed-markup percentage will not be opened until the rankings are known.
 The Department will review the proposed fixed-markup percentages from the CM/GC proposers.
 If the most qualified CM/GC proposer's proposed fixed-markup percentage is not reasonable, the Department reserves the right to negotiate an acceptable fixed-markup percentage prior to executing the Professional Services contract.
-If Department and the CM/GC proposer cannot successfully reach an agreement on a CM/GC fixed-markup percentage, the Department may terminate negotiations and begin negotiations with the next highest qualified CM/GC proposer.
+If the Department and the CM/GC proposer cannot successfully reach an agreement on a CM/GC fixed-markup percentage, the Department may terminate negotiations and begin negotiations with the next highest qualified CM/GC proposer.
 This consecutive negotiation process will continue in ranked order until a successful agreement is reached, or the process is terminated.
 A Professional Services contract will be prepared utilizing the Department's current process for private consulting firms; however, typical professional engineering design liabilities will not apply.